 Berliner's machine used a flat disc and succeeded with the public.
 Edison's phonograph used a cylinder and did not.
-Despised by linguistic purists (Weekley calls gramophone "An atrocity formed by reversing phonogram") who tried to at least amend it to grammophone, it was replaced by record player after mid-1950s.
+Despised by linguistic purists (Weekley calls gramophone "An atrocity formed by reversing phonogram") who tried at least to amend it to grammophone, it was replaced by record player after mid-1950s.
 There also was a graphophone (1886).